Nature and Scope

 Since 2004 gay writers have been able to identify themselves as in a civil partnership, or co-habiting, and since 2014 as married or co-habiting.
 However, prior to this, some writers living with same-sex partners may have identified in different ways, some as ‘co-habiting’, and some as single (particularly older writers who had lived through times when male same-sex relationships were criminalised, and homophobia in the UK was rife).
 Therefore the term/measurement ‘marital status’ has had an inconsistent meaning over time, and we believe that some writers in same-sex relationships are missing from this particular record.

-In 2021 Mass Observation will be updating their biographical forms to capture the ethnicity and sexual orientation of new writers.
+In 2021 Mass Observation updated their biographical forms to capture the ethnicity and sexual orientation of new writers.
 In due course the records of current writers will be updated.

-No information about writers’ ethnicity has been recorded to date.
-Researchers looking for this information would need to read responses to Mass Observation Directives.
-We acknowledge that the voluntary and self-selecting nature of the Observers has possibly resulted in underrepresentation of minority communities.
+No information about writers’ ethnicity has been recorded prior to 2010.
+Researchers looking for this information prior to 2010 would need to read responses to Mass Observation Directives.
+From 2010 onwards, this information is available (where responders have chosen to provide it) in Document Details and will appear in search results.
+We acknowledge that the voluntary and self-selecting nature of the observers has possibly resulted in underrepresentation of minority communities.

 The relationship status of the Mass Observers has been recorded in the database by using the biographical forms completed by the Mass Observers in the early 1990s, or when they join the MOP, if this was after the 1990s.
 This form has the following tick boxes: single, married, separated, divorced, co-habiting, widowed and in a civil partnership.